 'How many museums are there like this?
 The range of artefacts and 'props' is amazing for such a small building.
 Virtually the whole historic period is covered and with special emphasis on the History of Looe.
 Just as importantly, the staff (who are all volunteers) are superb.
 For the £2 admission you could while away one or more hours.'

 'I know it is a museum but I really felt I was going back in time.
 Not like a modern museum but more like you are close to the real Looe of old.
-They seem to be volunteers sharing what has been collected from the local people.
+So many interesting stories of Looe's Past.
 Thank you.'

 'A huge mine of information, and extremely interesting if you have the time to look and learn.
 Worth visiting more than once as you will see different things each time.'

 'This stone-built building in the centre of Looe has at various times been the local gaol, the Magistrates Court and the town's Guildhall; now, it is the Town Museum and a good one it is as well.
 The entrance is guarded by a cannon and once inside, you realise what a treasure-trove of objects and exhibits are on show.
 You enter up a flight of exterior steps directly into what used to be the offices of the East Looe Town Hall and the Magistrates Court, this being on the upper floor.

 We loved the Court plays and the whole family got dressed up and acted out all five plays.
 What a great way to involve our whole family young and old.